sdsna/2021USRacialInequality/README.md

 By downloading the data, you hereby agree to all of the terms specified in this [license](https://github.com/sdsna).

 ## Colophon
-Citation: Lynch, A., Bond, H. 2021.
+Citation: Lynch, A., Bond, H., Sachs, J. 2021.
 In the Red: The US Failure to Deliver on a Promise of Racial Inequality.
 New York: SDSN.

 ## Endmatter